msu-cse-outreach/technovation-book/_sources/5-TypesUI/exercises.rst

    :align: center
    :width: 300

-| How could you use variables and user input to draw different colored circles?
+| How could you use variables and user input to draw a *library*?
+| Every library must have books - could you define a function to draw a book?
+| Then, could you take user input to set the color of each book?
+| Give it a try!

 .. activecode:: colorful-library
    :language: python